 5. What doesn’t a developmental editor do?

-- A developmental editor doesn’t do line edits.
+- They don’t do line edits.

 So no correction of grammar and punctuation.
 That’s because it doesn’t make sense to correct all the small things when you’re going to make significant changes to the text.

-- A developmental editor doesn’t give vague advice.
+- They don’t give vague advice.